UKRSE/UKRSE.github.io/conf2016_registration.md

 **We have now sold all tickets to register for the conference**

-We are in the process of setting up a waiting list and will put details about that up shortly.

-If you are a sponsor, speaker or workshop presenter who needs to complete registration, then please [get in touch](mailto:info@rse.ac.uk).

 ## WSSSPE4 Workshop

 You may also be interested in registering for the 4th Workshop on Sustainable Software for Science: Practice and Experiences (WSSSPE4).
 This will be held from the 12th-14th September, immediately before the RSE conference, and also in Manchester.
 For more information, please visit the [WSSSPE4 website](http://wssspe.researchcomputing.org.uk/wssspe4/).